-Imagine that you are looking to sell your New Hampshire home.
+Let's say you are looking to sell your New Hampshire home.
 Most states have legislation that would require a home seller like you to give a written disclosure report to potential buyers.
-Such reports typically identify any “material defects,” which is just another way of saying “serious problems” with the property.
-These range from a defective refrigerator to a leak in the attic.
-In the Granite State, by contrast, no law requires you to disclose these sorts of defects to the prospective buyer of your home.
-Indeed, the disclosure law is limited to a few specific aspects of your home.
+Such reports typically identify any “material defects,” another way of saying “serious problems” with the property.
+In the Granite State, by contrast, the disclosure law is limited to a few specific aspects of your home.

-If, however, you use the services of a real estate agent, your agent may need to make certain disclosures to the buyer based upon professional regulations and state law.
+If, however, you use the services of a real estate agent, your agent might need to make certain disclosures to the buyer based upon professional regulations and state law.
 In turn, that agent will in all likelihood ask you to comply with local custom and fill out a seller disclosure form.
-And even if you don’t, there are some good reasons for you to give the buyer a full disclosure report notwithstanding the lack of explicit legislation requiring you to do so.
+And even if you don’t use an agent, there are some good reasons for you to give the buyer a full disclosure report.

-The disclosures required by New Hampshire law by sellers are very limited.
-N.H.
+The disclosures required by New Hampshire law by sellers are found in N.H.
 Rev. Stat.
-Ann. § 477:4-d requires that prior to any offer of sale by the buyer, you must disclose, in writing, the following:
+Ann. § 477:4-d.
+It requires that prior to any offer of sale by the buyer, you disclose, in writing:

-If no information about the private water system, sewage system, or insulation is available, these facts must be disclosed in writing.
-Remember, most homes will not have “private” water or sewer systems; they’ll use the public ones.
-Thus, this disclosure requirement may not apply to your home sale at all.
+If no information about the private water system, sewage system, or insulation is available, that must itself be disclosed in writing.
+Remember, many homes will not have “private” water or sewer systems; they’ll use the public ones.
+Thus, this disclosure requirement might not apply to your home sale at all.

 N.H.
 Rev. Stat.
 Ann. § 477:4-a further requires that you give the buyer certain notices about radon gas, lead paint, and arsenic.
-These notices are essentially just form language that you must give to the buyer.
-They are available online, and your real estate agent or attorney likely has a sample form to use, perhaps as an attachment to the main disclosure form (discussed below).
+These are essentially just form language.
+Your real estate agent or attorney will have a sample form to use, perhaps as an attachment to the main disclosure form (discussed below).
 The buyer will need to sign or initial it, to indicate receipt.

-Importantly, though, the statute also says that nothing in the law creates an "affirmative obligation on the part of the [agent] to investigate material defects.”
-This means that the real estate agent does not need to perform any sort of inspection or receive any formal reports before attempting to sell your home.
+Importantly, the statute also says that there's no "affirmative obligation" on the part of the agent to investigate material defects.
+The real estate agent does not need to commission or perform any sort of inspection or receive any professional reports before attempting to sell your home.
 Essentially, the agent is required to disclose to the buyer only what was manifestly obvious or what you, as the seller, actually mentioned about the property.

-Although the form is short, the answers should give potential buyers a fairly comprehensive snapshot of any known defects with your property—at least enough information to know what they should pay particular attention to when commissioning inspections of their own.
-The form also gives you additional space to explain any of your responses to those questions in greater detail, and encourages you to attach pages if necessary.
+The answers should give potential buyers a fairly comprehensive snapshot of any known defects with your property—at least enough to know what they should pay particular attention to when commissioning inspections of their own.
+The form also gives you additional space in which to explain your responses in greater detail, and encourages you to attach pages if necessary.

-While this form is not required, you should consider filling it out anyway.
-Making disclosures will set clear expectations for the buyer, who will not be surprised by any defects that his or her own home inspector finds.
-Your willingness to disclose problems with the home up-front will engender trust.
+The advantage of making these disclosures is that it sets clear expectations for buyers, who will not be surprised by any defects that their own home inspector finds.
+Your willingness to disclose problems up front will engender trust.

-Also, your disclosures will prevent the buyer from suing you after closing, when he or she (inevitably) discovers hidden defects.
-Imagine that the buyer moves into the home and suddenly realizes that the HVAC system won’t turn on.
-A sense of betrayal, not to mention the significant costs of repair might prompt the buyer to retain an attorney to sue you for fraud or breach of contract.
+Also, your disclosures will prevent the buyer from suing you after closing, upon discovering any hidden defects.
+Imagine that the buyer moves in and realizes that the HVAC system won’t turn on.
+A sense of betrayal, not to mention the significant costs of repair, might prompt the buyer to retain an attorney to sue you for fraud or breach of contract.

-Of course, you may have strong arguments to beat such a buyer’s lawsuits, especially if your purchase contract included a caveat emptor clause.
-Still, nothing prevents the buyer from suing you.
-The buyer may lose the legal arguments, but you will be forced to hire an attorney and engage in the stress of litigation.
-Making a full and forthright disclosure of defects—beyond the short ones that New Hampshire already requires—would ensure that the buyer’s expectations match reality.
+Of course, you might have strong arguments to beat such a buyer’s lawsuit.
+Still, you will be forced to hire an attorney and engage in the stress of litigation.
+Making a full and forthright disclosure of defects would ensure that the buyer’s expectations match reality.
 All of this will help to make sure that your home sale in the Granite State goes as smoothly as possible.